 1 Over-the-counter cream

 Over-the-counter skin creams are effective in lightening your skin and are not as strong as prescription medications.
 Most of the creams and serums contain ingredients like retinol or alpha hydroxy acid, which help to speed up the exfoliation of your skin.
+Choose the best face serum to address your problems.
 Which finally results in promoting new skin growth.
 You should get a skin-lightening cream recommended by your dermatologist, as some products available can be harmful.

 2 Natural Remedies